 Chaga is an adaptogen which means that it will respond to your body’s particular conditions to bring you back toward balance.
 You can not overdose on it.
 To treat a medical condition, drink one cup three times daily; otherwise, enjoy as you wish.
 Chaga is a great replacement to coffee.

 What to do with it?

-To make a tea: put a small handful of chaga into one liter of water.
+To make a tea: put a handful of chaga into one liter of water.
 Bring to a boil and let simmer for 10 minutes.
 Strain, save the chaga and re-use it 2 more times.
 You can make the tea stronger by simmering it longer or using more chaga.
 Add a cinnamon stick and other chai spices in the winter for a more flavourful blend!
 You can mix your chaga tea with any other drinks, be creative!